-- 6. Retaining sediment within the affected area.

 - 7. Using sediment ponds designed and maintained to intercept the flow of storm water, reduce the velocity of flow, and trap and retain sediments held in suspension within the storm water.

 - 8. Employing other sediment control devices to be used, as necessary, within the affected area such as:

 - Diversions

 - Dugout-Type Sediment Traps

 - Mulch

 - Riprap

 - Silt Fencing

 - Straw Bale Dikes

 - Vegetative Buffer Zones